phoenix-rtos/phoenix-rtos-doc/quickstart/index.md

 ## Synopsis

-This chapter covers booting Phoenix-RTOS on supported hardware and emulators, using launch scripts for QEMU targets, and boot image contents.
+Use these pages to boot Phoenix-RTOS on supported hardware and emulators, run QEMU launch scripts, and identify boot image contents.

 Prerequisites: a built `phoenix-rtos-project` with artifacts in `_boot/` (see [Building](../building/index.md)).